inverse relationship maybe

 i agree with bruce’s assessment that 10% mortgage rates would not be a shocker. but i wonder what affect he thinks that is going to have on prices. he seems to be implying that purchase prices would not adjust to a level reflecting the higher cost of financing. i guess, to be fair, he says that he is not sure about what he would not rather do, and he offers the caveat that his advice is for people planning to buy and hold over a 10 year period.

-2 Responses to inverse relationship maybe
+2 responses to “inverse relationship maybe”

-1. Dan says:
+1. Dan Avatar

 Well the premise of your argument stems from the idea that there will be parity in the price difference then compared to the increase in interest rates – historically this has rarely if ever been true, especially with trending price levels.